gethomepage/homepage/docs/widgets/info/resources.md

 The cpu and memory resource information are the container's usage while [glances](glances.md) displays statistics for the host machine on which it is installed.

-_Note: unfortunately, the package used for getting CPU temp ([systeminformation](https://systeminformation.io)) is not compatibile with some setups and will not report any value(s) for CPU temp._
+_Note: unfortunately, the package used for getting CPU temp ([systeminformation](https://systeminformation.io)) is not compatible with some setups and will not report any value(s) for CPU temp._

 **Any disk you wish to access must be mounted to your container as a volume.**